MuriloRyan/gptsimplesite/README.md

-# gptsimplesite
+# GptSimpleSite
-A simple web site thats use chatgpt api
+This project is my first project that use flask blueprints